evilpete/flipper_toolbox/README.md

 #### [ir_gen_all_codes.py](ir_gen_all_codes.py) ####

-Generates file Flipper IR file with all possible command codes for a given address
+Generates file flipperZero IR file with all possible command codes for a given address

 (great for finding hidden menus)